iterative/ldb/documentation/Command-summary.md

     ├── collections/
     └── dataset_versions/
 ```
-After finishing, `INIT` prints the summary of work and a reminder on how to change pointer in the config file and env.variable.
+After finishing, `INIT` prints the summary of work and a reminder on how to change active LDB instance pointers (see locating LDB instance).

 ## flags